 Presidents of Queen’s / University College Cork and their portraits

-The portraits of the Presidents of Queen’s/University College Cork are hung on the western wall of the Aula Maxima.
-These portraits form a coherent display of the institutional history of the University.
+The portraits of the Presidents of Queen’s/University College Cork are hung on the western wall of the Aula Maxima and form a coherent display of the institutional history of the University.
 Both individually and collectively this is an assemblage of significant Irish artists, including John Butler Yeats, Derek Hill, Edward McGuire and Basil Blackshaw.
 Visitors can appreciate the heritage and history of the display in the august surroundings of the Aula Maxima.
+The Presidential Portrait collection was rehung in 2017.
 (Photo from 'Welcome to UCC' video.)

 Stained Glass Memorial Windows

 The window on the east (gable) wall commemorates George Boole FRS (1815-1864), the first Professor of Mathematics at UCC, whose algebra became the foundation of modern computer science.
 The memorial window was funded by gifts from his colleagues and friends and erected in 1866.

 Boole Memorial Window, detail showing panels 6 to 10, with George Boole shown in central light.